 Closer bond with your dog

-Learnt basic commands will enable you to manage your dog more easily in many different social situations
+Learned basic commands will enable you to manage your dog more easily in different social situations.

 Social, friendly dogs

 Socialisation is very important.
 Dogs need to learn how to respond to other dogs and learn the rules of what is and isn’t acceptable behaviour.

 Obedience classes are quite fun for both owner and dog.
 The exercises are stimulating and engaging and clubs and training schools often have other great things to offer, such as fun days, agility courses, club meetings and seminars, social BBQs, annual dog exhibitions and competitions.
 Whether you have had dogs your whole life or you are new to dog ownership, there are always new skills or information you can learn concerning canine training, techniques and methods.
 The opportunity to talk to other dog owners and consult your trainer is invaluable and can help resolve difficulties in training or problems with your dog or your own troubles with training.
 The best thing about it is they all understand what you are going through (e.g. for those with puppies that don’t seem to stop chewing the house down, or for those owners who cannot seem to get their dog to stop jumping) and consequently often have excellent tips and suggestions.